FNNDSC/pfdcm/README.md

         local/pfdcm /start-reload.sh
 ```

-Once the container is successfully launched, initialize it with
+Once the container is successfully launched, initialize it with (note this takes about a second or so)

 ```bash
 pfdcm.sh -u -i --